 The Vendor Support KPI shows how satisfied customers are on average with the support provided by the vendor during implementation and operation.
 World-class support is critical for buyers who want to realize significant benefits on an ongoing basis.
 Poor support is a major reason for a significant number of abandoned implementations.

 Pyramid satisfies most of its customers with a software that is too often neglected by other BI and analytics platform vendors that focus on the enterprise segment of the market.
 This fact is highlighted by the significant gap between Pyramid – as the top-ranked product in the Large/Enterprise- Wide Implementations peer group – and the runner-up.

 Want to see the whole picture?

-BARC’s Vendor Performance Summary contains an overview of The BI Survey results based on feedback from Pyramid 2018 users, accompanied by expert analyst commentary.Purchase the Vendor Performance Summary
+BARC’s Vendor Performance Summary contains an overview of The BI Survey results based on feedback from Pyramid users, accompanied by expert analyst commentary.Contact us to purchase the Vendor Performance Summary